-- Jaclyn Easton‘s “Striking It Rich.com” book which I read around the same time.
+- Jaclyn Easton‘s book “Striking It Rich.com” which I read around 1999 opened my eyes to the wonders of recurring billing and membership sites before anyone else ever mentioned them.
 I had been trying to get an internet business off the ground, based around matching up unsigned artists in the music industry (where my husband and I had worked) with managers looking for artist to read.
 Jaclyn’s book was all about 23 little known websites that make more than $1 million per year and essentially many of the business models were membership sites.
-This inspired me so much I ended up presenting my business plan at the VERY SECOND the dot com bubble exploded, at the fancy Atlantic Bar & Grill in London, to a bunch of Venture Capitalists, during a fire alarm.
+This inspired me so much I ended up presenting my ArtistManager membership site business plan at the VERY SECOND the dot com bubble exploded, at the fancy Atlantic Bar & Grill in London, to a bunch of Venture Capitalists, during a fire alarm.
 Which fire alarm bell started and stopped randomly, so I was alternatively shouting into the void, or totally inaudible!

-- Thomas Leonard – founder of the Coaching movement, and Coach U, which was my online college, and then Coachville.
-Thomas wrote the first coaching book “The Portable Coach”, which I highly recommend still and he used email, mailing lists, research & development groups, autoresponders and everything we use today pretty much.
-I’ve been using 1ShoppingCart (or TotalBusinessCart as it’s called in the UK), to host my double opt in email list, handle my product inventory, automatically follow up with prospects and customers, deliver digital information products, offer both timed and % off vouchers, split test headlines and pricing via adtrackers…you name it, TBC does it and in my opinion still the most essential tool for any aspiring online business person.
+- Thomas Leonard – Thomas was the founder of the Coaching movement, and Coach U, which was my personal online college, and then Coachville.
+It’s so important, if you are going to be successful online, to get your head straight and getting a good grasp of these personal development principles will help you do that.
+Thomas wrote the first coaching book “The Portable Coach”, which I highly recommend still and back in 1998/1999 he already used email, mailing lists, research & development groups, autoresponders and everything we use today pretty much.
 Thomas was very inspirational and ahead of his time, however, he died very unexpectedly and tragically, having overcome many of his personal demons, in 2003.

-- Brett McFall – getting to know Guy, Steve Watson, Paul & Philly Fuggle and I were invited to go along and support him when he was speaking at the first World Internet Summit to happen in the UK, in Wembley.
+- Brett McFall – Steve Watson, Paul & Philly Fuggle and I were invited to go along and support Guy Levine when he was speaking at the first World Internet Summit to happen in the UK, in Wembley.
 There the co-host was Alan Forrest Smith who, while not one of my Digital Marketing gurus on this list, has been incredibly influential.
 I resolved, while standing in the audience at that first event, to speak on the stage next year.
 And I did, thanks to Alan, in fact I went on to speak twice for them, the only British woman to be asked to do so.
 I became great freinds with Brett McFall, one of the co-founders of WIS as it’s now universally known, and he’s a very inspirational guy.
 He’s a very kind and genuine man who has helped me a lot with my speaking and promoting my business from the stage particularly.
-He came to Brighton just before one of our Money Gym events that he co-hosted and while we were recording videos there, we captured a very funny video of him being rained on and also being a bit upstaged by a seagull which never fails to make me laugh and remember a great day out.
+Check out his Uncommon View website and videos.

 - Rich Schefren – around 2006 a new internet marketing guru exploded on the scene, except he was a real life business guru who was moving into the internet marketing world, having sold his last business.
 Having coached many of the big names such as Jim Edwards, Mike Filsaime and many others, he then released his ground breaking report “The Internet Marketing Manifesto” swiftly followed by the “Missing Chapter” and “Final Chapter” reports.
 Rich blew my mind because he taught a load of solid business techniques that I had NEVER come across before, in an easy to understand and digest way, capturing the attention and admiration of the ADD troubled internet marketing community at the same time.
 I went on join both his “Business Growth System2 and “Guided Profits System” mentoring programmes – which are fantastic by the way – and my company The Money Gym started to grow swiftly as a result.
 Download the report – it’s not just about IM but about entrepreneurship – you won’t regret it.